brechmos-stsci/jwst_lib.models/doc/source/devel/new_model.rst

 There are a few things it needs to do:

-   1) It should contain all of the core metadata from the core schema that ships with `jwstlib.models`.
+   1) It should contain all of the core metadata from the core schema that ships with `jwst_lib.models`.
 In JSON Schema parlance, this schema "extends" the core schema.
 In object-oriented programming terminology, this could be said that our schema "inherits from" the core schema.
 It's all the same thing.